Scaling Laws for Online Advertisement Retrieval: Scaling Laws of Budget and Revenue

 Thanks to the strong linear relationship between $R/R^*$ and online revenue, we can establish a prediction from FLOPs to online revenue.
-To further validate whether the accuracy of the FLOPs-to-revenue estimation meets the needs of model development and iteration, we deploy two models for 7 days, each with 10\% of online traffic.
-The FLOPs for these models are 12.6M and 22.9M, respectively. \textbf{Based on the scaling law, the estimated online revenue gains are 0.33\% and 0.62\%, while the actual online revenue increases are 0.38\% and 0.69\%, respectively.
-In our scenario, this accuracy is more than sufficient for guiding model development and iteration}.
-Note that the MLP network size is [1024, 512, 512, 512, 1] for both models, while the dimensions of the input features are 5128 and 10128 (calculation details are shown in appendix~\ref{sec:detail_ROI}), respectively.
-This further indicates the generalization of the FLOPs-to-revenue estimation.
-We notice that the estimation errors of these two models are smaller than the average error of figure~\ref{fig:r_div_r_and_revenue}.
-This may be because the models in figure~\ref{fig:r_div_r_and_revenue} were deployed for only one day, while these two models were deployed for 7 days, which means the observations of figure~\ref{fig:r_div_r_and_revenue} would have higher variance.
+To further validate whether the accuracy of the FLOPs-to-revenue estimation meets the needs of model development and iteration, we deploy two MLP models for 7 days, each with 10\% of online traffic.
+The FLOPs for these models are $1.26 \times 10^{19}$ and $2.29 \times 10^{19}$, respectively.
+Based on the scaling law, the estimated online revenue gains are 0.33\% and 0.62\%, while the actual online revenue increases are 0.38\% and 0.69\%, respectively.
+In our scenario, this accuracy is more than sufficient for guiding model development and iteration.
+The MLP network has the same size configuration [1024, 512, 512, 512, 1] for both models, while the dimensions of the input features are 5128 and 10128, respectively.
+That is, the scaling law—originally learned by scaling model width under fixed input size—remains accurate even when model scale is increased through dimension expansion of input features, highlighting the robustness and generalization of the FLOPs-to-revenue estimation.
+Notably, the estimation errors of these two models are smaller than the average error of figure~\ref{fig:r_div_r_and_revenue_preranking}.
+This may be because the models in figure~\ref{fig:r_div_r_and_revenue_preranking} were deployed for one day, while these two models were deployed for 7 days, which means the observations of figure~\ref{fig:r_div_r_and_revenue_preranking} would have higher variance.
+This observation also suggests the effectiveness and robustness of our proposed offline metric $R/R^*$.